wrightedu/PracticeContest/README.md

 * Hardcopy reference materials are allowed, but not electronic material.
 Calculators are fine, but no laptops, phones, USB drives, etc. are allowed.

-* No connection to the Internet may be made during the contest.
+* No connection to the Internet may be made during the contest. (except the sample data repositories, which should be downloaded immediately so we do not think you are cheating!)

+* No access to generative AI tools will be permittied.

 * **Only one computer may be used per team.**